-As stated above, the heart of the proof of this lemma is a procedure called find that tries to find small T-minors.
-When invoked at a certain vertex and failing to find a small T-minor, the procedure provides us with a sort of "explanation for it failure" in the form of a sparse cut.
+Both theorems are proved using a procedure called find, which tries to find small T-minors.
+When invoked at a certain vertex and failing to find a small T-minor, the procedure provides us with a sort of "explanation for its failure" in the form of a sparse cut, that is, a cut with relatively few edges crossing it.
 Thus, if the graph G is accepted by the tester with high probability, then we can use this procedure to get the desired decomposition.
 As may be expected, the procedure find is designed by a (tedious, but not obvious) induction on the size of T. Following is an overview of our approach.

-Consider the tree T and remove an edge to two trees $T_1$ and $T_2$ .
+Consider the tree T and remove an edge so as to obtain two trees $T_1$ and $T_2$ .
 Let the roots of these trees be the endpoints of the edge removed.
 A T-minor can be broken up into a $T_1$ -minor and $T_2$ -minor with a path connecting the two respective roots.
 So, it seems that we should try to find "rooted minors", where we specify a vertex v that must be present in the connected component that is the root.
 Inductively, assume that we have a procedure find for $T_1$ and $T_2$ .
 We can use find to get these minors and try to connect the roots by a path.
 The problem is that we have to get disjoint minors to get a T-minor.
-Suppose we find a $T_1$ -minor in the original graph.
+Suppose we find a T1-minor in the original graph.
 Because we want to find a disjoint $T_2$ -minor, we make the vertices in this minor a forbidden set F (and effectively remove them from G).
-This means that find is not allowed to use the vertices of F in the $T_2$ -minor.
-But now, find may return a sparse cut, instead of $T_2$ -minor, in the modified graph.
-This cut is only sparse in the modified graph (without F), but may be dense in the graph G. To get around this, we somehow need to ensure that whenever a cut is found, the number of vertices in the smaller side is much larger than |F|.
+This means that find is not allowed to use the vertices of Fin the $T_2$ -minor.
+But now, find may return a sparse cut, instead of a $T_2$ -minor, in the modified graph.
+This cut, between a set S and the rest of the vertices, is only sparse in the modified graph (without F), but it is possible that it is not sparse in the graph G. That is, there may be many edges between S and the rest of the vertices in G, which include the vertices in F. To get around this, we somehow need to ensure that whenever a cut is found, the number of vertices in the smaller side of the cut is much larger than |F|.
 Then, a sparse cut in the modified graph remains sparse in the original.
 We will give an indication of how this is done when we describe the parameters of find.